nrfconnect/sdk-nrf/doc/nrf/libraries/caf/buttons.rst

 		{ .port = 1, .pin = 14 },
 	};

-You must define both arrays in this configuration file, and specify its location with the :option:`CONFIG_CAF_BUTTONS_DEF_PATH` Kconfig option.
+You must define both arrays in this configuration file, and specify its location with the :kconfig:`CONFIG_CAF_BUTTONS_DEF_PATH` Kconfig option.

 .. note::
 	The configuration file should be included only by the configured module.